TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/c/index.md

 [Reverse String](https://sampleprograms.io/projects/reverse-string) in [C](https://sampleprograms.io/languages/c) was written by:

 - Christoph Böhmwalder
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jul 25 2018 01:24:39.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 19 2023 22:24:49.
 The solution was first committed on Jul 24 2018 12:26:56.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution